Links on Android Authority may earn us a commission. Learn more.

 Editor’s note: We’ll be updating this list of the best Netflix reality shows regularly as new ones launch.

 The reboot of this makeover reality series has, in many ways, surpassed the original Queer Eye for the Straight Guy show from Brave.
-Now in its fourth season, Queer Eye follows the same formulas; five guys who are experts in topics like fashion, food, and design try to fix up people so they can be the best they can be.
+Now in its fifth season, Queer Eye follows the same formulas; five guys who are experts in topics like fashion, food, and design try to fix up people so they can be the best they can be.
 It’s not just guys that need fixing; this show also features women who get big makeovers as well.